k-brk/transactions/README.md

 ## Additional assumptions

-- Account can have debt only when there is dispute on deposit which has been already withdrawn
+- Dispute of deposit causes debt when user has lower available amount than transaction amount
+- Dispute of dispute/resolved/chargeback transaction is not possible